chriskrycho/v5.chriskrycho.com/site/journal/2026/2026 Boston Marathon Race Report.md

 I’m really, *really* happy with this one.
 I am proud of the work I did in 2025 to qualify for Boston, and even prouder of the work I did to get back to full health so I could use that spot in a way I’m proud of.
 I am happy to be back in good health, and pleasantly surprised at just how fast I was able to go.
 Lord willing, I will be staying healthy this time: my Pilates routine is becoming, in the best way, *routine*.

-And hey, I (presumably) qualified for Boston 2027 as well as the other 2027 <abbr title="United States (of America)">US</abbr> Major Marathons!
+And hey, as I said at the top, I (presumably) qualified for Boston 2027 as well as the other 2027 <abbr title="United States (of America)">US</abbr> Major Marathons!
 Now for a week of rest and easing back into things, and then: onward.